CamoCatX/camocatx.github.io/links/_posts/2022-04-12-coep-coop-corp-cors-corb-crap-thats-a-lot-of-new-stuff.md

 <br>
 ### My Comment
 * * *
-Great article about some relatively new Security Headers of HTTP.
+Great article about some relatively new HTTP Security Headers.

 <br>
 ### _External Links_